 Rail commuters spend an average of two hours and 11 minutes on the move each day.
-Travelling can be stressful; congestion, delays and cancellations all take their toll on our mental health and wellbeing.
+Travelling can be stressful; congestion, delays and cancellations all take their toll on commuter well being and mental health.

 Making the most of your time

 Using seamless connectivity to work more efficiently isn’t just about getting ahead of work emails or fine-tuning important documents.
 “On-board connectivity means that travel time is no longer wasted.
 Passengers can use their travel time productively, whether that’s working or staying in touch with friends, and that can help reduce stress,” notes Billy D’Arcy, CEO at BAI Communications UK.

 This is backed up by the findings from BAI’s Continuous Connectivity research.
 Just over a third (34%) of London respondents said if networks evolved in the future they would be able to keep better connected to friends and family, while 46% said they would enjoy the ‘me time’ travel provided, free from the distractions of life.